Overview

 • assisting you with compliance issues including responding to regulatory investigations;

-• representing you at any public hearing held by an independent specialist planning approval body (such as the Independent Planning Commission); and
+• representing you at any public hearing held by an independent specialist planning approval body; and

 • advising and representing you in any legal appeal (either brought by you or an objector to the proposed development).

-We can also help you to object to applications for development consent by:
+We can also help you to object to applications for planning approval by:

-• reviewing the DA and environmental assessment (if applicable) to identify any legal errors and possible merits issues;
+• reviewing the application for planning approval and environmental assessment (if applicable) to identify any legal errors and possible merits issues;

 • drafting or reviewing written objections to the proposed development;